WSA-Community/WSAGAScript/README.md

 cp /mnt/path-to-downloaded-gapps/*.zip .
 ```

-paths in wsl follow the same as windows after /mnt/ its just the drive letter then folder structure as normal.
-For example /mnt/c/users would be the c:\users folder
+Paths in WSL follow the same as windows after /mnt/ its just the drive letter then folder structure as normal.
+For example /mnt/c/Users would be the C:\Users folder

 ### Edit scripts

-If you are using device with ARM architecture (e.g., Qualcomm Snapdragon), please edit `VARIABLES.sh` and set correct architecture.
+If you're using devices with ARM architecture (e.g., Qualcomm Snapdragon), please edit `VARIABLES.sh` and set the correct architecture.

-Set executable permission for the scripts
+Set executable permission for the scripts:

 ```bash
 cd ..